Bealby/grandpas-pocket-watch-shop/TESTING.md

 #### Register & Non Registered Users

-- Ensure `Basket` icon, `About Us`, `Contact` links are displayed on the left of `Footer`.
+- Ensure `Basket` icon, `About Us`, `Contact` links are displayed on the left in `Footer`.
-- Ensure `Copyright` is displayed right on `Footer``
+- Ensure `Copyright` is displayed on right in `Footer`
-- Ensure `Footer` background colour is `rgb(186, 220, 192, 1)`
+- Ensure `Footer` background colour is
+  `rgb(186, 220, 192, 1)`.
-- Ensure `Basket` icon, `About Us`, `Contact` upon hover and click navigate use to correct pages.
+- Ensure `Basket` icon, `About Us`, `Contact`, when clicked navigate the user to the correct page.
-- Ensure links change from black to Orange `rgb(220, 149, 35, 0.6)``
+- Ensure links change from black to Orange
-  when hovered over.¨
+  (`rgb(220, 149, 35, 0.6)`) when hovered over.
-- Ensure on mobile screen sizes `Basket` icon, `About Us`, `Contact` are centred in one row.
-While `Copyright` text is centred in row underneath
+- Ensure on mobile screen sizes `Basket` icon,
+  `About Us`, `Contact` are centred in one row.
+  While `Copyright` text is centered in row underneath.
 - For mobile devices ensure similar tests above are carried out.

 ### Allauth - (User Authentication)

 - Ensure that the standard format for authentication pages have a main header font `Berkshire Swash` and centered.
 - Ensure that the standard format for authentication pages have a orange horizontal divider underneath main header.
 - Descriptive text should be font `Roboto`.
 - Ensure that ´Primary` buttons are of white text with black background, that when hovered over change opacity.
 - Ensure that ´secondary` links are of black text and underlined and when hovered over change opacity.
 - Text should be centered on all screen sizes.
 - Users while logged in on Website can click profile to `Signout` and be redirected to `Sign Out` page .
 - Ensure when user click `Sign Out´ that you are directed back `Home` page and a pop up message confirms you have signed out.
 - Ensure registered user can sign in with correct details and that pop up window confirms the user is signed in.
 - Ensure that registered user, when typing is user details and password is notified if details are incorrect
 - Type incorrect user name but correct password.
 User should be informed of error message
 - Type incorrect password but correct user name.
 User should be informed of error message
 - Check `Forgot Password` functionality and ensure new password is sent to email and can be received and confirmed by user.
 - Type a password already used when asked to input new password.
 Error message with guiding info should appear.
 - Ensure that new user can register in `Sign Up` form.
 - As a potential new user type inconsistent email address.
   Error message with guiding info should appear.
 - Type in a user name that already exist.
 Error message with guiding info should appear.
 - Type a short and easy password.
 Error message with guiding info should appear.
-- Type a password already
+- Type a password already.
 - As a potential new user type inconsistent passwords.
   Error message with guiding info should appear.
 - For mobile devices ensure similar tests above are carried out.

 ### Toasts

 - Ensure all toast message windows correctly appear for all error signals with correct message.
 - Ensure window is viewable for only a data-delay=10000.
 - Ensure Toast window can be manually closed.